arvvvs/No-Pants-University/README.md

 ## Tenative List of Topics - I Will Try to Follow a Nice Structure Soon
 ## I Will First Have To Decide How I Want To Go About It After Intro Stuff

-* Introduction to Computer Programming
+* Introduction to Computer Science
 * Object Oriented Programming
+* Introduction to Functional Programming
+* Data Structures and Algorithms and Algorithm Design and Analysis
 * Computer Systems/Computer Architecture
-* Data Structures and Algorithms
-* Algorithm Design and Analysis
 * Operating Systems
-* Automata Theory (Maybe)
+* Automata Theory
+* Programming Languages/Type Theory/Programming Language Design and Implementation
 * Design Patterns
 * Advanced Object Oriented Programming Concepts (From a class that I took while matriculated at Binghamton U)
-* Functional Programming

 *Open to suggestions.*